// feature · parse

 The model extracts the fields

-The posting goes to a fast model tuned with a tight extraction prompt.
+The posting goes to a fast extraction model configured with a tight prompt.
 Output is a strict JSON shape: company, title, experience level, required skills, nice-to-have, salary range if listed, ATS keywords.

 3. Step 03